Ōkami: Characters

 At the end of the game, Amaterasu encounters Yami, the main antagonist and final boss of the game who resembles a small fish inside a huge sphere, whose design is altered through the different stages of the battle.
 Yami is also the ruler of the demons.
 Before battle, he drains Amaterasu of her powers and leaves her as a plain white wolf.
 Amaterasu regains her powers throughout the fight, but, after the fourth round, Yami destroys them all again and leaves Amaterasu in a near-dead state.
 However, when Issun gets everyone to believe in Amaterasu before the fifth and final round, she changes into her most powerful form and battles Yami, vanquishing him forever.
 In the final battle, Yami has a huge clawed hand, which demonstrates the evil which comes from humans' hands.
 The word "Yami" means "darkness" in Japanese.

 Two other characters reappear several times within the quest.
 Waka appears to Amaterasu several times in the game as a beautiful young flute-playing man in costume resembling a tengu (dressed like a yamabushi).
 He is aware of the goddess's true identity, foretells her future, and at times battles with her.
-He leads the Tao Troopers whose members Abe and Kamo are based on the two famous onmyōji Abe no Seimei and Kamo no Yasunori.
+He leads the Tao Troopers whose members Abe and Kamo are based on two famous onmyōji: Abe no Seimei and Kamo no Yasunori.
 Waka's dialogue, dropping French affectionate terms at times, conveys a sense of familiarity with Amaterasu, as it turns out that Waka is much older than he appears and has walked with Amaterasu on the Celestial Plain hundreds of years ago.
 The other is Orochi, the eight-headed demon and a major villain within the game which the player will encounter several times.
-Orochi repeatedly has threatened Kamiki village, demanding a sacrifice of a young woman.
+Orochi repeatedly has threatened Kamiki Village, demanding a sacrifice of a young woman every year on the day of the Kamiki Festival.
 Each of its eight heads is infused with a different elemental magic power, but the entire demon is susceptible to a special brew of sake available only at Kamiki Village, allowing Amaterasu to defeat it while in its stupor.
 Amaterasu trusts Queen Himiko, the ruler of "Sei-an City", who is killed by one of the demons.